 What training will I need?

-- Animal Services will provide you with basic training on caring for kittens.
-Experienced fosters are welcomed but the only way to gain experience is by actually fostering.
+- Animal Services will provide you with the training you need.
 Animal Service’s foster coordinator and animal care staff are available 6 days a week for questions/concerns.

 An emergency number will be given to all fosters for after hours emergencies.